When in my professional career, my mousepad was dirty, I usually got a new mousepad sponsored.

 Maybe this shocking information will help: A study showed that a desktop has 400 times more bacteria on its surface than a toilet seat.
 (Source)

 There were similar findings for the keyboards and mice used on them.
 This study showed that mouse pads have similarly high bacteria concentrations as keyboards, so you should probably clean your mousepad at least as often as your toilet. ;-P

 Can I Put a Mousepad in the Washing Machine?

-Typically, you can also wash cloth mousepads in the washing machine.
-Most mouse pads allow automatic cleaning.
-The manufacturer’s washing instructions must be followed to achieve the best result and avoid damage.
+Typically, you can also wash fabric mousepads in the washing machine.
+However, the manufacturer’s washing instructions must be followed to achieve the best result and avoid damage.

 Additionally, it would be best if you considered a few things.